Mastering the Art of Closing: How to Ask for the Sale at the Right Time

 A quick example: A prospect asks you for a website.
 If you jump into pages, design, and tech, you’re selling the container.
 Their real problem might be that leads aren’t turning into calls because nobody follows up, the offer is unclear, and the contact form goes to a dead inbox.
 If you don’t find that, your pitch can’t connect.
 You’re describing a solution to a problem they didn’t come to talk about.

-“Can you do it for less?” is often your fault, not theirs
+“Can you do it for less?” is often your fault, not theirs.

 Price pushbacks usually show up when value is fuzzy.

 If your offer isn’t tied to a clear win, your number floats in empty space.
-The buyer has no choice but to compare it to other numbers, or to their fear of wasting money.
+The buyer has no choice but to compare it to other numbers or to their fear of wasting money.

 When you ask for the sale before you connect the offer to something real, you invite bargaining.
 You haven’t shown what they get in return, like:

 If you hear “Can you do it for less?” take it as a signal.
 The buyer doesn’t see the value yet, or they don’t trust the path to results.
-That’s not a cue to discounts.
+That’s not a cue for discounts.
 It’s a cue to get specific.

-Build an offer that makes the customer think, “This is for me”.
+Build an offer that makes the customer think, “This is for me.”

 When your offer mirrors the customer’s world, the close stops feeling like a “moment.”
 It becomes the next step that makes sense.
 You’re not trying to be clever.
 You’re trying to be clear.